2023 USFL season: Preseason

-Training camp will start on March 21 in each team specific hub, a day later than what they had scheduled last year.
+Training camp started on March 21 in each team specific hub, a day later than what they had scheduled last year.

 Regular season

-The league announced that they are keeping their same scheduling format, with the regular season starting in April and ending in June, with playoffs extending through to early July.
-The schedule was released on February 7, 2023, announcing April 15th as the opening day for the season.
+The league announced that it would retain the previous season's scheduling format, with the regular season starting in April and ending in June and the playoffs extending to early July.
+The schedule was released on February 7, 2023.

+Postseason

+The postseason will be a four-team playoff, with the top 2 teams in each division making the postseason.
+On January 28, it was announced that the Tom Benson Hall of Fame Stadium in Canton, Ohio, will host the 2023 USFL Championship.

 Season schedule

 All games produced by NBC Sports will stream on Peacock unless otherwise noted.
-Viewership figures for streaming platform released four weeks after the event.
+Viewership figures for streaming platforms are released four weeks after the event, all times listed are in ET.